vvnraman/cppcon-2022-cpp-neovim/slides/60-migrate.md

   embeddable language.
 Its used in `redis` for scripting.
 - Here is the keybinding I created to show all the symbols in the current file via telescope, as I showed earlier.
-  - **Note in slide**
+- So whats happening here is
+  - I'm declaring a local variable
+  - I'm setting a function to be called when those keys are pressed.
+  - And `lua` creates a closure around that local variable for us.
 - This is very understanable.
-- And I never considered writing my own plugin in Vimscript when I was using Vim, but I do see myself doing something with `lua` to extend Neovim.
+- And I never considered writing my own plugin in Vimscript when I was using Vim, but I do see myself doing more and more with `lua` to personalize Neovim.

 <!-- next slide -->